wp-plugins/bp-profile-search/readme.txt

 You can insert the search form in a post or page, or in a sidebar or widget area, or anywhere in your theme, e.g. in your Members Directory template file.

-In all three cases when visitors click the 'Search' button, they are served your Members Directory page showing their search results.
+In all three cases when visitors click the 'Search' button, they are redirected to your Members Directory page showing their search results.
+The 'All Members' tab shows all the results, while the 'My Friends' tabs shows the results found among your visitor's friends.

 == Installation ==